jupyter/terminado/CONTRIBUTING.rst

     cd terminado
     pip install -e ".[test]"

-If you are using a system-wide Python installation and you only want to install the server for you, you can add ``--user`` to the install commands.
+If you are using a system-wide Python installation and you only want to installed for you, you can add ``--user`` to the install commands.